The Top Benefits of Tokenization for Airlines

 Luckily, security solutions like tokenization are an effective approach to ensure customers’ sensitive data doesn’t fall into the wrong hands.
 By partnering with a cloud tokenization provider, airline companies will not have to store payment details in their internal environment.
 In turn, this will virtually eliminate the risk of customer data being stolen, exposed, or compromised by hackers.
 Thus, customers will view the organization as a trustworthy and reputable business committed to protecting customers’ personal and payment information.

 Our platform enables clients to accept, secure, and transact payment data effectively.
-TokenEx CEO and Co-Founder Alex Pezold points out that “It supports a use case that’s very common in the hospitality, travel, and airline industries.”
+TokenEx Co-Founder Alex Pezold points out that “It supports a use case that’s very common in the hospitality, travel, and airline industries.”
 “These companies need to be able to safely collect reservation info from global distribution systems and other partners without exposing themselves to unnecessary risk.”
 This means that clients’ data is cleansed before receiving it, which helps clients safely and securely accept and store the data before sending it to their integration endpoint.
 Contact TokenEx today, a leading cloud tokenization provider since 2010 dedicated to helping clients protect their most sensitive data, maintain critical business operations, grow their businesses, and stay out of compliance scope.